‘The Goon Squad’: How rogue Mississippi officers tried to cover up their torture of 2 Black men

 In Rankin County, the brutality visited upon Jenkins and Parker was not a botched police operation, but an assembly of rogue officers “who tortured them all under the authority of a badge, which they disgraced,” U.S. Attorney Darren LaMarca said.

-The county just east of the state capital, Jackson, is home to one of the highest percentages of Black residents of any major U.S. city.
-A towering granite-and-marble monument topped by a Confederate soldier stands across the street from the sheriff’s office.
+The county is just east of the state capital, Jackson, home to one of the highest percentages of Black residents of any major U.S. city.
+A towering granite-and-marble monument topped by a Confederate soldier stands across the street from the Rankin County sheriff’s office.

 The officers warned Jenkins and Parker to “stay out of Rankin County and go back to Jackson or ‘their side’ of the Pearl River,” court documents say, referencing an area with higher concentrations of Black residents.